What’s Tmma Photography about?

 What’s the blog about?

 The blog pages offer my thoughts on equipment I use, techniques, locations and general commentary on the world of photography.
-This is from a hobbyist / enthusiast point of view.
+This is from an amateur point of view.
 If you find it helpful, great, if not move on.
 There will be no judgement 🙂

 These pictures aren’t too bad: you must have a good camera!